aisingapore/PeekingDuck/README.md

     Terminate the program by clicking on the output screen and pressing `q`.

-4. To list the available nodes in PeekingDuck and their respective documentation's URL:
-    ```
-    > peekingduck nodes
-    ```

-5. For more help on how to use PeekingDuck's command line interface, you can use `peekingduck --help`.
+4. For more help on how to use PeekingDuck's command line interface, you can use `peekingduck --help`.

 ## How PeekingDuck Works